Chart Color Schemes

 The area's university qualification rate is 13.9%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 9.4%, followed by graduate diplomas (2.4%) and postgraduate qualifications (2.1%).
 Vocational credentials are prevalent, with 42.5% of residents aged 15+ holding them, including advanced diplomas (10.4%) and certificates (32.1%).
 A total of 23.8% of the population is actively engaged in formal education, comprising 9.3% in primary, 7.9% in secondary, and 1.5% in tertiary education.

-Yarram has five schools with a combined enrollment of 617 students, operating under typical Australian school conditions (ICSEA: 971) with balanced educational opportunities.
-The educational provision is balanced, with four primary and one secondary school serving distinct age groups.
-However, the school places per 100 residents (10.8) are below the regional average (14.6), indicating some students may attend schools in adjacent areas.
+Yarram's five schools have a combined enrollment of 617 students, serving distinct age groups with four primary and one secondary school.
+School places per 100 residents (10.8) are below the regional average (14.6), indicating some students may attend schools in nearby areas.

 Frequently Asked Questions - Education